-If a deal akin to the Withdrawal Agreement goes through, then you’ll have an implementation period where you can continue with the same rights as before.
+If the Withdrawal Agreement goes through, then you’ll have an implementation period where you can continue with the same rights as before.
 Once you are a resident in Italy, you’ll have the same rights to access healthcare, but there may be different rules before then.

 Can I buy a holiday home in Italy after Brexit?